How UX Accelerates Fintech Disruption

 4) Formatting and localization

 To offer an excellent user experience, you need to take care of formatting and localization of the app.
 Formatting consists of decimal number placements, date formatting, currency formats according to country or regions as per the guidelines of ISO.
 You can use the local date formats for each country.
-On the bright side, the international date format is considered consistent and is sorted well in a table.

 5) Data Visualization